ProLint/prolint2/README.md

-# ProLint v2: an optimized tool for the analysis of lipid protein interactions.
+# ProLint 2.0: a scalable framework for the analysis of biomolecular interactions in MD simulations.

-ProLint2 calculates distance-based lipid-protein interactions from molecular dynamics trajectories of membrane protein systems.
+ProLint is a Python library for analyzing biomolecular interactions from molecular dynamics simulations.
+Built on MDAnalysis, it offers great efficiency in contact calculations and trajectory manipulation, proposing a simple four-step workflow: load your simulation, compute contacts between user-defined atom groups, analyze the results, and generate publication-ready plots.
+In addition, it provides a React-based web dashboard for interactive exploration of interaction results.
+You can details on how to use **prolint2** in the [documentation](https://prolint2.readthedocs.io/en/latest/index.html).

 ![](docs/_static/fvg.png)